Channel Traffic Study (2018 update)

 The port is currently the thirteenth largest port in the country based on tonnage handled.
 It is anticipated that tonnage through the new facilities planned for the channel will place the Port of Lake Charles in the top ten ports in the nation.

-New capital investments totaling over $80 billion have been announced for the Southwest Louisiana region within the past two years, making the area the “biggest story in economic development in America today,” according to Site Selection Magazine.
+New capital investments totaling over $85 billion have either been announced or are under construction in the Southwest Louisiana region within the past two years.

 Rase asserted, “Most of these projects are a direct result of the Calcasieu Ship Channel, as well as an efficient pipeline infrastructure, which will deliver economical natural gas for refining into finished product for export and domestic use.
 These projects are completely dependent upon the ship channel’s efficient operation, as well as consistent dredging funds from the U.S. Congress that allows the Corps of Engineers to maintain the Calcasieu Ship Channel at authorized dimensions.”